pocketpy/pocketpy/docs/gsoc2026/ideas.md

 ## Idea Title

-Developing a Vibe Coding Agent for Mobile Games in Python
+Build a Vibe Coding Agent in Python for Creating Mobile Games

 ## Project Size